-Tru ue / False Questions
+True / False Questions

-1. A stem-and-leaf display is a graphical portrayal of a data set that shows the data set's over pattern of variation.
+1. A stem-and-leaf display is a graphical portrayal of a data set that shows the overall pattern of variation in the data set.

-True False

 2. The relative frequency is the frequency of a class divided by the total number of measurements.

-True False

 3. A bar chart is a graphic that can be used to depict qualitative data.

-True False

 4. Stem-and-leaf displays and dot plots are useful for detecting outliers.

-True False

 5. A scatter plot can be used to identify outliers.

-True False

-6. When looking at the shape of the distribution using a stem-and-leaf, a distribution is skewed to the right when the left tail is shorter than the right tail.

-True False